-- 5.1 If the complaint cannot be resolved on an informal basis (as set out in section 4), then parents/carers/complainants should put their complaint in writing and hand this in to the Academy for the attention of the Headteacher or to the Chair of Governors if it is in relation to the Headteacher, or to the Chair of Trustees or other identified suitable representative, if it is in relation to the Chair or Vice Chair of Governors.
-A formal complaint to any member of staff will be passed to the Headteacher.
-The form is on page 9. - 5.2 The Headteacher will usually act as Investigating Officer unless the complaint involves them.
-In that instance another Investigating Officer will be appointed who has had no prior involvement with the situation being investigated.
-The Headteacher may deal with the matter personally or delegate to a senior staff member to act as investigating officer, who will collate the information but will not make the decision on the outcome or action to be taken.
-The investigating officer will fully investigate the issue and may request further information from the complainant.
-In most cases, they will meet or speak with the complainant to discuss the matter.
-The Investigating Officer will keep detailed records of meetings and interviews, including names of those interviewed, questions asked and responses.
-All concerns should be logged and retained by the member of staff involved. - 5.3 The Investigating Officer will decide, after considering the complaint, the appropriate action to take.
+- 5.4 After considering the complaint, the Investigating Officer will decide the appropriate action to take.
 In some cases, he/she may decide to meet or speak with the parents/ carers/complainant concerned to discuss the matter.
-This should be within 15 working days.
-Where possible, our aim is to reach a resolution at this stage.
-The complaint will be acknowledged in writing, (which could include email), normally within 5 working days of receipt during term time and as soon as practicable during holidays.
-The acknowledgement will indicate the action that is being taken and the likely timescale for resolution. - 5.4 Once the Investigating Officer is satisfied that, so far is practicable, all relevant facts have been established, a decision will be made which will be communicated to parents/carers/ complainant in writing.
+This should be within 15 working days of receipt of the complaints form.
+Where possible, our aim is to reach a resolution at this stage. - 5.5 Once the Investigating Officer is satisfied that, so far is practicable, all relevant facts have been established, a decision will be made which will be communicated to parents/carers/ complainant in writing.
 The correspondence will provide the reasons for the decision reached.
 The written decision should be provided no later than 15 school days after speaking with or meeting with parents/guardians/complainant to discuss the matter (but may take longer if this falls in school holidays).
-In some instances, this time scale may not be achieved and if this is the case, the Investigating Officer will write to provide a date at which they expect to reach a conclusion. - 5.5 The Academy will hold a written record of all formal complaints, including records of meetings and interviews held in relation to the complaint.
+In some instances, this time scale may not be achieved and if this is the case, the Investigating Officer will write to provide a date at which they expect to reach a conclusion. - 5.6 The Academy will hold a written record of all formal complaints, including records of meetings and interviews held in relation to the complaint.
 The Academy will also retain correspondence linked to the decision.
 The record will be retained for 1 year after the pupil leaves the Academy.
-A report on any stage 2 complaints received and their outcome are reported to the Board of Trustees for monitoring purposes. - 5.6 Only if Stage 2 proceedings fail to resolve the matter should a complaint progress to Stage3.
-The correspondence issued at Stage 2 will outline the process to make an appeal against the decision and have the complaint considered by an independent Complaints Panel.
+A report on any stage 2 complaints received and their outcome are reported to the Board of Trustees for monitoring purposes.

+5.7 Only if Stage 2 proceedings fail to resolve the matter should a complaint progress to Stage

+3. The correspondence issued at Stage 2 will outline the process to make an appeal against the decision and have the complaint considered by an independent Complaints Panel.

-6.0 Stage 3 - Complaint Panel
+6. Stage 3 - Appeal heard by a Local Governing Body Complaints Panel